WithSecureLabs/cloud-wiki/docs/aws/services/VPC.md

 # VPC

-## Overview
+## Service Details

 Virtual Private Cloud.
 An (initially) private network created within AWS that allows you to deploy resources.
 All AWS accounts will be provided with a "default" VPC in each region.
 These should be reviewed or removed as required.

-If the VPN creation wizard is used the following resources will be automatically created:
+If the VPC creation wizard is used the following resources will be automatically created:

 ### VPC Peering